codefresh-io/codefresh-onprem-helm/codefresh/README.md

 ## Post-installation steps

-- Disable auto-creation of MongoDB indexes:
+- Disable auto-creation of MongoDB indexes (or remove these values from `.Values`):

 ```yaml
 global: